Why did the chicken cross the road?: Variations

 "Why did the chicken cross the playground?
 To get to the other slide."

 "Why did the chewing gum cross the road?
 It was stuck to the chicken's foot."

 "Why did the whale cross the ocean?
 To get to the other tide."

 "Why did the dinosaur cross the road?
 Chickens didn't exist yet."

 "Why did Darth Vader cross the road?
 To get to the Dark Side."

-A mathematical version asks, "Why did the chicken cross the Möbius strip?
+"Why did the chicken cross the Möbius strip?
 To get to the same side."

 As with the lightbulb joke, variants on these themes are widespread.